dsilva-c/42_commoncore/M1 - get_next_line/tester/README.md

 ## 🐞 Troubleshooting

 - **`get_next_line.h: No such file or directory`**
-  ➜ Ensure the tester is inside the `M1 - Get Next Line/tester/` folder.
+  ➜ Ensure the tester is inside the `M1 - get_next_line/tester/` folder.

 - **Stack Overflow / Segfault on `make test_huge`**
   ➜ You are likely declaring `char buffer[BUFFER_SIZE]` on the stack.
 Switch to `malloc`.